rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* Enables rules-as-code, proactive outreach, unified applications, information re-use.
 	* Tools that can map information from specific documents (e.g. tax returns) to standard schema for each program.
 		* Requires a map from application information requirement, to information field, to the source of information (e.g. a common document or the applicant.)
+* Different strategies can be used together
+* Enabled by having a standard schema/taxonomy
+* Information addition patterns
+* Information access patterns

 ### Transparency & oversight
 * How can data use and sharing be managed transparently?